 1. What is new CBSE section increase rule in 2025?

-CBSE now determines the number of sections a school can run based solely on the built-up carpet area, not on the size of the land, once affiliation is granted.
+CBSE now determines the number of sections a school can run based solely on the built-up area, not on the size of the land, once affiliation is granted.

 2. When did the new norms come into effect?